 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

-What will happen to unsold RVs if not every one of them gets sold in the year it was manufactured?
+So, what will happen to RVs if they aren’t sold in the year they’re manufactured?
+Keep reading to find out.

 How Many RVs do Manufacturers Make?

-The number of manufactured units depends hugely on who the manufacturer is, what brand has a steady or increased demand, and what motorhome class the RV belongs to.
+The number of manufactured RV units made depends mainly on who the manufacturer is, what brand has a steady or increased demand, and what class the RV belongs to.

 How many RVs do manufacturers actually have to produce for there to be unsold units?